UPPMAX/programming_formalisms/docs/prereqs.md

 ### Visual Studio

+You have installed Visual Studio, if:

+- [ ] You can start Visual Studio

 ???- question "Do you have Visual Studio Code installed?"

      - Yes!
      - No, go to [Visual studio](prereqs.md#visual-studio)

 ### Git

+You have installed `git`, if:

+- [ ] In a terminal, `git version` shows your version of `git`
+- [ ] In a terminal, `git config --global user.name` shows your name
+- [ ] In a terminal, `git config --global user.email` shows your email address
+- [ ] In a terminal, `git config --global pull.rebase` shows something,
+      e.g. the text `false`

 ???- question "Do you have Git installed?"